CarlosFonsecaM/CarlosFonsecaM/README.md

 ## Hi there 👋 Carlos Fonseca

 🌱 I’m currently learning about DevOps.
-My skills are Linux, Python, Git and Docker.
+My skills are Linux, Python, Git, Docker and Kubernetes.

 <!--
 **CarlosFonsecaM/CarlosFonsecaM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.